spasticus74/SoupTester/README.md

-# SoupTester - Linux executables to help with developing Soup 10 agents.
+# SoupTester - Locally executable versions of Soup10 to help with developing agents.

 *souptest provides a simplified, single player version of the soup 10 game*
-1) Copy the appropriate version to your Linux machine/VM.
+1) Copy the appropriate version to your machine.
 2) Run:
   **./souptest \<path to your agent script\>**